rimelek/learn-docker/pages/intro/docker.rst

 --------------------------------------------

-Linux distribution base Docker images usually don't contain Systemd as LXD images so these containers cannot run in background unless you pass :code:`-it` to get interactive terminal.
+Linux distribution base Docker images usually don't contain Systemd as LXD images so these containers cannot run in background unless you pass :code:`-t` to get terminal.
 It wouldn't be necessary with a container which has a process inside running in foreground continuously.
-:code:`-it` works with other containers too as long as the containers command is "bash" or some other shell.
+:code:`-t` works with other containers too as long as the containers command is "bash" or some other shell.

 .. code:: bash

   docker rm -f ubuntu-container
-  docker run -it -d --name ubuntu-container ubuntu:20.04
+  docker run -it -d --name ubuntu-container ubuntu:24.04

 .. note::